 The staff members at every Illinois nursing facility must notify a resident’s physician and family member of any change in their condition or decline in their health immediately.
 This ensures they receive the highest level of medical treatment or assistance when necessary.
 Unfortunately, not all nursing homes follow these protocols.
-Rosenfeld Injury Lawyers have represented residents who suffered unnecessarily through the negligent actions of caregivers at Illinois nursing homes like Presence Heritage Village.
+Rosenfeld Injury Lawyers LLC have represented residents who suffered unnecessarily through the negligent actions of caregivers at Illinois nursing homes like Presence Heritage Village.

 Presence Heritage Village

 This church-related Nursing Home is a 51-certified-bed Medicare-accepted facility providing nursing cares and services to residents of Kankakee and Kankakee County, Illinois.
 The ‘not for profit’ Nursing Center is located at:

 Kankakee, IL 60901

 As a part of the Presence Life Connections Health Care System, Presence Heritage Village provides various short stay rehabilitation solutions including post-surgical recovery, cardiac rehabilitation, orthopedic postoperative care, stroke care and recovery.
 In addition, the facility also offers twenty-four hour attentive and caring nursing staff, specially trained nurses, nurses’ aides and psychiatrist along with wound care, respiratory care, dialysis and physical/occupational/speech therapies.

 Research results can be viewed through the federal government/Illinois Medicare.gov nursing home database that details every safety concern, health violation, filed complaint and opened investigation.
 Many families use this information to determine the level of health and hygiene care nursing homes in their community provide their residents.